-For years I have found it nearly impossible to actively stretch my hamstrings and hips… and because it’s such a pain in the ass, literally, I have lived with hip and low back pain.
+For years I have found it nearly impossible to actively stretch my hamstrings and hips.
+Due to the fact that it’s such a pain in the ass, literally, I have lived with hip and low back pain.
 I love hiking and cycling but I have found that the posture for both tend to put undue stress on my back, hips and it creates extreme pain at my sciatic nerve in my glutes and my IT band.
-So it creates a psychological barrier that keeps me from being consistent in my training.
-I know what your saying… man the “F” up and train through it.
+It creates a psychological barrier that keeps me from being consistent in my training.
+I know what your saying, “Man the “F” up and train through it.”
 Yea, I wish it was like that.
-If my back pain starts up it’s nearly impossible to concentrate and focus on what I am doing on my computer and since I write, blog, and create internet products it puts a little kink in my style.
+If my back pain starts up it’s nearly impossible to concentrate and focus on what I am doing.
+Since I write, blog, and create internet products it puts a little kink in my style.

 I feel like I’ve done everything I could do.
-Shit, I was one of the top personal trainers for the longest time… so I should know what the f@#k I’m doing when it comes to exercise and stretching.
-I have done hip stretches with my feet against the wall, I’ve used a towel to hold my heel to stretch my hamstrings, tried a ton of yoga stretches, pilates… you name it but still remained in pain.
+Heck, I was one of the top personal trainers for the longest time.
+I should know what the hell I’m doing when it comes to exercise and stretching.
+I have done hip stretches with my feet against the wall, I’ve used a towel to hold my heel to stretch my hamstrings, tried a ton of yoga stretches, pilates- you name it but still remained in pain.
 Every time I thought I was loose and started feeling better, wouldn’t you know it, my hips and hamstrings tightened back up and I’d get a burning sensation in both quadriceps.

 I kept telling myself that it is my own damn fault for quitting the personal training game and sitting on my ass for 12 – 14 hours a day.
-I sit so much my chair broke itself on purpose to give it’s self a break.
+Sitting so much, I swear my chair broke itself on purpose to give it’s self a break.
 I never realized how much I actually sit until I realized how much pain I was in.
 It sucks.
-When the tightness starts it’s almost impossible to get any sleep… I’m tossing and turning and I wind up going back to my office and… yes sitting back on my ass.
-Can anyone say vicious cycle… Batman.
+When the tightness starts it’s almost impossible to get any sleep.
+I toss and turn and wind up going back to my office.
+Yes, back to sitting on my ass.
+Can anyone say vicious cycle?

-So I’m doing one of my weekly calls with my friend Josh Carter and I start bitching about my back and hips and how I was thinking about buying an exercise ball to sit on.
+While doing one of my weekly calls with my friend Josh Carter I start complaining about my back and hips.
+I mention how I am thinking about buying an exercise ball to sit on.
 Josh had low back problems and told me not to worry that he new a guy.
-I felt like I was back in Jersey… because everyone there knows a guy that knows a guy, who knows a guy.
+I felt like I was back in Jersey.
+Everyone there knows a guy that knows a guy, who knows a guy.
 Josh actually did know an awesome guy who happened to be a very smart Physical Therapist.
 I got his number and when I spoke to him and explained my dilemma, I knew I found the 9th wonder of the world.
 I’m not kidding.

-Nic Bartolotta is the guy who invented DCT (Dynamic Contraction Technique)… if you haven’t heard of it, your not the only one, I didn’t either… and I thought I knew everything.
-It’s kinda funny because this incredible technique using eccentric contraction and resisted stretching has made me pain free.
+Nic Bartolotta is the guy who invented DCT (Dynamic Contraction Technique).
+If you haven’t heard of it, your not the only one, I hadn’t either and I thought I knew everything.
+It’s funny because this incredible technique uses eccentric contraction and resisted stretching and has made me pain free.
 One of the reasons most of the fitness industry hasn’t heard of DCT is because Nic has been too busy with many of the top professional basketball teams like the Dallas Mavericks.
-While he was training all the athletic trainers for The Mavericks and other pro basketball teams he decided to invent and patent one of the coolest pieces of exercise equipment I have ever seen… The DCT Proflex.
+While he was training all the athletic trainers for The Mavericks and other pro basketball teams he decided to invent and patent one of the coolest pieces of exercise equipment I have ever seen.
+The DCT Proflex.
 This piece of equipment has changed my life.

-In a muscle when a knot forms the same effect can be seen with the muscle length shortening and the bones being pulled out of alignment.
+When a knot forms in a muscle the same effect is seen with the muscle length shortening and the bones being pulled out of alignment.
 Take a look at the following animation of a knot forming in the hamstring muscle.
 You can see very clearly that as tension forms in the hamstrings the pelvis is pulled down and in creating a hunch back posture in the spine.

-It is one thing to know that muscle tension affects posture, and another thing entirely to know what muscle tension actually is, and it is amazing how elusive a concrete explanation of muscle tension can be.
-For years professors, physical therapists, personal trainers and athletic trainers could never give an appropriate or adequte explanation to what muscle tension is… well Nic really gave a me some schooling.
+It is one thing to know that muscle tension affects posture, and another to know what muscle tension actually is.
+For years professors, physical therapists, personal trainers and athletic trainers could never give an appropriate or adequate explanation to what muscle tension is.
+Nic really gave a me some schooling.
 Here’s his explanation and how the DCT Proflex came to be.